wardann/DungeonDocs/README.md

 - Postition and style the notes on your screen
 - Profile support allows for importing & exporting notes for easy sharing
 - Fallback profiles make it possible to inherit notes from another profile
+- Report notes in party chat with a slash command

 ## Usage